IRS Forms

 Who should file and when

 File Form 1024 when your organization’s activities fit a qualifying subsection other than 501(c)(3) or (4), and you want an IRS determination letter for banks, grantmakers, state agencies, or donors that request proof.
-Organizations described in Section 521 may also use Form 1024 or file Form 1028.
+Organizations described in Section 521 now file Form 1024 on Pay.gov (Form 1028 was superseded for Section 521 applications as of January 3, 2022 and is no longer accepted).
 Get an EIN first, then start the Pay.gov application so your legal name and EIN match across everything you upload.

 Tip, if your board plans to seek grants or open accounts soon, file early and manage expectations using the IRS posted time frames rather than promises.